 The surrounding areas of Monument, Eastcheap and Temple, are historically significant areas that have some incredible local architecture.
 Monument gets its name from the monument to the Great Fire Of London, a devastating inferno, that destroyed most of the city in the 17th century.
 Temple is named after the historically important Temple Church that was built by the Knights Templar and is home to many prominent law courts and offices for the city.
 Eastcheap is a historically important street that used to be part of a prominent local market (the name “cheap” in old English is another word for market) and is home to many beautiful buildings and statues.

 Living in The City Of London area is an incredibly interesting experience due to its historic importance and prominent buildings.
-You’ll find no shortage of bankers and lawyers spilling out of there offices into the wonderful bars and restaurants in this area (most of buildings are hlundreds of years old and amazingly preserved!) after long days at the officeHousing is wonderful but, can be quite expensive, due to the age of many of the properties.
+You’ll find no shortage of bankers and lawyers spilling out of there offices into the wonderful bars and restaurants in this area (most of buildings are hundreds of years old and amazingly preserved!).
 You can find magnificent converted apartments as well as stunning townhouses to live in, fit for both individuals and families, wanting to live in the old city centre.

 After all, why wouldn’t you want to live this centrally?
-The City Of London is an amazing place to commute to other areas thanks to fantastic transport links from Bank, Blackfriars and Liverpool Street Station..
-Access to some of the best schools in the city, if not the country, is very good for families wanting to move into the neighbourhood and the area is very safe and incredibly pleasant to live in!
+The City Of London is an amazing place to commute to other areas thanks to fantastic transport links from Bank, Blackfriars and Liverpool Street Station.
+Access to some of the best schools in the city, if not the country, is very good for families wanting to move into the neighbourhood and the area is one of the safest areas to live in London and incredibly pleasant to live in!